 Currently, Sarah is a content creator, editor, head photographer and video director for "Sirens & Scoundrels", an online adventure magazine.
 Her experience as an actor, photographer, DP, director, and producer, have all added to her unique skill set as a visual storyteller and narrative director.

-Born and raised in Austin, Texas, Sarah is a happa (half Korean/ half Czech) with farmer roots on her dad’s side and a international world view on her mother’s.
+Born and raised in Austin, Texas, Sarah is identifies as happa (half Korean/ half Czech).
 She holds a BA from the University of St. Thomas, and has studied at the Sharon Chatten Studio, Glassel School of Art and The Clown School.
 She is currently based in Los Angeles, Ca.

 "Lily" is an official 2018 WINNER of fiscal sponsorship through the TO.GET.HER Program.
 The Chimaera Project supports female filmmakers and I am truly honored to be supported in creating female driven narrative stories.